UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Lard

-It may be less commonly used in today’s everyday cooking, but lard, or rendered pork fat, is a great choice on the keto diet.
+It may be less commonly used in today’s everyday cooking, but lard, or rendered pork fat, is a great choice on a keto diet.
 It functions similarly to butter, providing flavor, crispness, flakiness and tenderness to baked goods, but has a much stronger flavor.
-Lard can also be used for sautéing, making sauces such as Bernaise, and used to make dips such as bacon mayonnaise.
+Lard can also be used for sautéing, making sauces such as Bearnaise, and making dips such as bacon mayonnaise.

 Lard Nutritional Information:1 Tbsp: 115 Calories, 13g Fat, 0g Net Carbs, 0g Protein